 “Mixed In Key and human = 75% agreement, Human and human = 75% agreement.
 They are the same.
 There is no such thing as 100% agreement because humans can’t even agree with each other.”

-(So this means if your software isn’t in the top of the pack?
+(So what does this mean if your software isn’t in the top of the pack?
 Maybe you shouldn’t worry so much.
-For instance, by this calculation, Serato is “actually” right” 80% of the time, compared to humans.)
+For instance, by this calculation, Serato is “actually right” 80% of the time, compared to humans.)

 Learn how to mix in key with us: How To Master Keymixing